 To support the health of our employees, we have established systems such as a free smoking cessation programme.
 In addition, some Group companies have introduced cafeteria systems that can be used for various occasions, such as exercise and leisure, to encourage individual employees to improve their lifestyles.

-The DOWA Group and some Group companies were named Certified Health & Productivity Management Outstanding Organizations (Large Enterprise Category) and Certified Health & Productivity Management Outstanding Organizations (Small and Medium-sized Enterprise Category) under the Certified Health & Productivity Management Outstanding Organization system operated by the Ministry of Economy, Trade and Industry and the Nippon Kenko Kaigi.
+The DOWA Group and some Group companies were named the Recognition Program of the Outstanding Organizations of KENKO Investment for Health (Large Enterprise Category and Small and Medium-sized Enterprise Category) by the Ministry of Economy, Trade and Industry and the Nippon Kenko Kaigi.

 Indicators |